Kwa Geok Choo: Cultural depictions

 In 2011, former Far Eastern Economic Review comic artist Morgan Chua released In Memory of Kwa Geok Choo (1920-2010), a book of sketches and political cartoons in tribute to her.

 In October 2014, the Madame Tussauds Singapore museum unveiled wax figures of Kwa and Lee Kuan Yew seated and smiling together against a backdrop of red flowers formed in the shape of two hearts.
 The statues were created based on a photograph that was taken by Kwa's niece, Kwa Kim Li, of the pair on Valentine's Day in 2008 at Sentosa.

 In the same month, Cultural Medallion recipient Tan Swie Hian completed a painting of Kwa and Lee Kuan Yew entitled A Couple.
 The painting, which took Tan five years to complete, was partially damaged by a fire in 2013.
 It depicts Kwa and Lee in their youth, is based on a 1946 black-and-white photograph of the couple in the University of Cambridge, and incorporates in its background Tan's poem written in memory of Kwa.
 Tan said, "I have always felt [Madam Kwa] was a great woman who, despite her intelligence and capability, was also a humble and dedicated wife."
 A Couple was donated to the National Library of Singapore in 2017 and is displayed at the National Library Building in Victoria Street.

+In 2015, The LKY Musical featured actress Sharon Au as Kwa.
+The musical was restaged in 2022, with singer-actress Kit Chan taking over the role.

-In 2022, Toy Factory Productions produced a play, Madam Kwa Geok Choo, a monologue where Tan Rui Shan portrayed Kwa.
+In 2022, Toy Factory Productions produced a play, Madam Kwa Geok Choo, a monologue in which actress Tan Rui Shan portrayed Kwa.
+Toy Factory also staged the musical Moonlit City about Kwa's love story with Lee, in Mandarin in 2025 and English in 2026.
+Actress Sunny Yang played Kwa in both versions.